HofmaDresu/Blog/_posts/2018-06-07-todo-react-native.markdown

     </picture>
 </div>

 The last thing we want to do before moving on to actions is let the user know which items are active and which have been completed.
 We'll do this by splitting our list into sections, displaying active items first and completed items second.
-This is very easy to do from our current setup, and can be compeleted with only a few changes to TodoListComponent.
+This is very easy to do from our current setup, and can be completed with only a few changes to TodoListComponent.
 We need to

 1. Change our FlatList to a SectionList
 2. Split our todoItems array into an array of sections